Holidays and Leave of Absence – points to consider:

 The school has an automatic ‘Truancy Call’ system.
 This means that parents will be contacted by telephone, email or text when a student is absent if no explanation for the absence has been received.

 If we are concerned about aspects of your child’s attendance or punctuality we will contact you to discuss the best way forward.
-Every child’s attendance is monitored fortnightly by our Attendance Officer and your child’s Head of College.
+Every child’s attendance is monitored fortnightly by our Attendance Officer and your child’s Year Head.
 It is discussed with our Educational Welfare Officer if it falls below target.

 What can I do to encourage my child to attend school?